What Is Part Whole Model? Explained For Primary School Parents & Teachers

 Here you can find out what the part whole model is, why they are called the ‘part whole model’ and how you can help children to understand the part whole model as part of their maths learning at home.

 The part whole model is a way of representing the relationship between a ‘whole’ and its component parts.
-The visual representation used early on when students learn about the part whole model is known as a cherry diagram (model template shown below), but bar models and bar modelling can also be used to show the part-whole relationship of numbers.
+The visual representation used early on when students learn about the part whole model is known as a cherry diagram (model template shown below), but a bar model and bar modelling can also be used to show the part-whole relationship of numbers.

 The act of splitting a number into component parts is known as partitioning.
 The part whole model is a useful model for students to learn and utilise as it will assist with addition and subtraction later on in their mathematical journey.
+A fraction bar model and bar model multiplication and division wil also be useful.

 - What is the part whole model?